the-eli/Data-Analysis-Portfolio/Amazon-Flex-Partner-Analysis/README.md

 The "Gig Economy" often obscures the true cost of doing business for independent contractors.
 This project aims to provide a transparent, data-driven **"Day in the Life"** insight into the Amazon Flex driver/partner experience.

 By combining income data with precise GPS mileage and expense tracking, this analysis moves beyond top-line revenue to answer critical questions for current and potential drivers: *What should I actually expect working for Amazon Flex?* and *After gas what is the true hourly wage?*
-#noted: gas costs were estimated at $4.20 for 9/10 gallon and, while my vehicle is advertised as 30 mpg (combined), practial measured/used during routes was 19.6 mpg.
+#note: gas costs were estimated at ($4.20/gallon) and, while my vehicle is advertised as 30 mpg (combined), actual measured efficiency during routes was 19.6 mpg.

 ## Objectives
 The primary goal was to dissect the economics of Amazon Flex routes (3hr, 3.5hr, 4hr, 4.5hr, and 5hr blocks) to give a realistic view of the daily workload.
 The analysis seeks to:
-* **Visualize the "Day in the Life":** Map actual routes to show where drivers go and what are the accompying figures (block pays, duratino, gas costs, miles driven, frequency/probability of being sent west, east, or staying central to the warehouse.
+* **Visualize the "Day in the Life":** Map actual routes to show where drivers go and what are the accompanying figures (block pays, duration, gas costs, miles driven, frequency/probability of being sent west, east, or staying central to the warehouse.)
 * **Determine True Earnings:** Calculate **Net Pay per Hour** after accounting for fuel costs.
-* **Analyze Patterns:** Analyze figures in all delivery areas, and then creating line/bar/spreadsheet of said figures.
+* **Analyze Patterns:** Analyze figures in all delivery areas, and then create line/bar/summary tables.
 * **Correlate Effort vs. Reward:** Ultimately Compare **Net Profit** against **Route Figures**.

 ## 🛠 Tools & Technologies